Postgraduate Course: Modern Persian Literature and 'Modern' Iran (PG Version) (IMES11070)

 On completion of this course, the student will be able to:

-- Gain an overview of the history and development of modern Persian literature.
+- Give an advanced overview of the history and development of modern Persian literature.

-- Develop an understanding of the social and historical developments within modern Iran.
+- Show an understanding of the social and historical developments within modern Iran and their relationship to developments in modern Persian literature

-- Engage critically with modern Persian literature and conduct independant research related to the topics and themes of this module.
+- Engage critically with trends modern Persian literature and conduct independent research related to the topics and themes of this module.

-- Develop analytical skills to undertake secondary-source research and present oral and written work clearly and effectively.
+- Develop and apply analytical skills to undertake secondary-source research and present oral and written work clearly and effectively.

 |1.
 Likely Required Readings (all works to be made available via Virtual Learning Environment except as noted)|